Surely you have been told the age-old “you can’t grow a beard faster, it’s all in the genetics” thing.

 But how likely is it to see similar effects take place in the beard area?
 I think very likely.

-4. Foods and Vitamins that Nourish Beard Follicles
+4. Consume Foods that Nourish Beard Follicles

 Simply put, if you feed the facial hair follicles the correct nutrients, they will have a better chance to sprout hair.